CMAZ83/CMAZ83/README.md

 -->
 🔭 I’m currently working on reinventing myself after more than a decade in the industry.

-📫 How to reach me: https://www.linkedin.com/in/chiranjibmazumdar/
+📫 How to reach me: Connect with me on [LinkedIn](https://www.linkedin.com/in/chiranjibmazumdar/).

 😄 Pronouns: He/Him